 India is a major exporter of rice which implies India is exporting millions of litres of water annually.

 Sugarcane is another water-guzzling crop in India, which is a very popular crop among farmers in Maharashtra because they are assured of marketing by sugar mills.
-The primary source of water for growing this crop is groundwater, whereas states like Bihar which is more suitable for the production of sugarcane produces only 4 % of the country’s total sugar cane output.
+The primary source of water for growing this crop is groundwater, whereas states like Bihar which is more suitable for the production of sugarcane produce only 4 % of the country’s total sugar cane output.
+Know in detail about Agriculture in India on the given link.

 Water storage in India is about 209 m3 per person far below the minimum threshold of 1,000 m3 per person for identifying water scarcity in a country.
 In addition, the per capita availability of water has reduced from 2,209 m3 per year in 1991 to 1545 m3 per year in 2011.